Python tutorials > Object-Oriented Programming (OOP) > Polymorphism > What is operator overloading?

 Overloading Other Operators

-This example demonstrates overloading the subtraction (-) and multiplication (*) operators.
+This example demonstrates overloading the subtraction ( By implementing these special methods, we can use standard operators with our custom classes in a natural and intuitive way.-) and multiplication (*) operators.
 The __sub__ method defines how two Vector objects are subtracted, and the __mul__ method defines how a Vector is multiplied by a scalar.

 class Vector: